I missed a critical step in effective product development

 When I arrived at the office after writing it I could see there was something up.
 Our Chief Technology Officer approached me for a chat.
 Now I have to say of all the people in the company, he has been one of the most encouraging of my writing.
 He himself produces some great stuff on his blog and has offered to help me whenever I need it.

 He then gave the perfect example of upward management.
 He started by being complimentary of the fact I had been sticking with my writing and that the flow was great.
-Then rather than tell me he disagreed with what I wrote, he started asking some really good questions and he asked them like he was truely interested (which he was).
+Then, rather than tell me he disagreed with what I wrote, he started asking some really good questions and he asked them like he was truly interested (which he was).
 But he was obviously also using them to try and guide my thinking and get me to question further what I had written.
 The two key questions that did that for me were:

 1) There are lots of other theories out there in terms of how to best successfully approach product development.
 Did I think being agile and making quick decisions was the right approach in all product development situations?